|On This Page:|

 - An additional charge of 1.5% of the balance due will be assessed per month on any amount past due thereafter.

-Additionally, if the balance on your student account is $1,000 or greater when registration begins, your account will be placed on a financial hold at least 30 days prior to the start of registration for the subsequent term, and you will not be able to register until the balance is paid.
+Additionally, if the balance on your student account is $1,000 or greater, your account will be placed on a financial hold at least 30 days prior to the start of registration for the subsequent term, and you will not be able to register until the balance is paid.
 Graduation holds are placed 30 days prior to the graduation date, and you will not be able to receive a diploma or transcript until the balance is paid.
 Registration and graduation dates are listed on the academic calendar.